TheOdinProject/curriculum/ruby_on_rails/active_record_basics/migrations.md

 ### How to create a migration file

-The best part is that Rails knows that you want to do this and has given you a handy shortcut for doing so: the `$ rails generate model YourModelNameHere` command.
+There are two main ways to create a migration file.
+The first is to use the model generator `$ rails generate model YourModelNameHere`.
+The second is to use the migration generator `$ rails generate migration NameYourMigration`.

+#### Using the model generator

+Migration files can be created by running generators, such as the handy shortcut `$ rails generate model YourModelNameHere`, which not only creates a model file, but a migration file as well.
 When you type it in, you will see in the Terminal output which files are being created.
 Don't worry about any specs or test files that also get created, the important ones are the model file and the migration file.
 Rails has lots of these handy generators which don't do much except create new files in the right spots of your application for you.
 The output looks something like:

 ```bash
   invoke  active_record